 The Many Lives of San Juan Hill

 There is no definitive book on San Juan Hill.
 For the past half-century, there has been little acknowledgment of it outside of references to “West Side Story.”
 The eastern and northern boundaries shift.
 The demographics are generalized.
-And various accounts describe this neighborhood of tenements and factories as “Hells Kitchen North” or, variously, “The Tenderloin,” a “Red Light District,” and most common, “Slum.”
+And various accounts describe this neighborhood of tenements and factories as “Hells Kitchen North” or, “The Tenderloin,” a “Red Light District,” and most commonly, “Slum.”

 Regardless of the reality, the last epithet is the one that stuck because after being designated a slum, the City of New York was allowed to take possession under the 1949 Housing Act.
 This maneuver displaced thousands of families in exchange for several internationally-renowned institutions.